1jour1vin

 Wine rated (2018 guide) 94+/100

-I loved the 2015 Crozes-Hermitage Domaine De Roure, which has a firm, structured, but impressive style.
-Black raspberries, graphite, burnt earth, and lots of minerality emerge from the glass.
-It has well-constructed tannins and a concentrated, full-bodied, structured palate.
+I loved the 2015 Crozes-Hermitage from Domaine De Roure, which has a firm, structured, yet impressive style.
+Black raspberries, graphite, burnt earth, and plenty of minerality emerge from the glass.
+It features well-structured tannins and a concentrated, full-bodied, and structured palate.

 Loading...